 Le Bugue is a thriving market town with a lot of charm and makes a great base for exploring the many sights in this part of the Dordogne department.

-It is a good place to stay to explore this area, and has managed to avoid some of the excesses of tourism of Les Eyzies and Sarlat.
-There are some narrow winding streets to discover and some beautiful traditional houses to see.
+There are narrow winding streets to discover and some beautiful traditional houses to see.
+Be sure to wind your way behind the central streets to explore these.
 Although without particular monuments its riverside position makes it a very pretty and very popular little town.

 Market day is a Tuesday morning and is a particularly nice time to visit Le-Bugue.

 The Aquarium (Aquarium du Perigord Noir) at Le Bugue is very popular - especially if you want to escape from prehistoric man for a short while (prehistory does rather dominate the region!).